KALLET GENESEE THEATRE - West of Syracuse, NY

 This photo shows the wider stage opening with the gold curtain, and new seats that were installed prior to opening CABARET in 1972.

 In the mid-70s, the Kallet theatres were sold to CinemaNational, the theatre division of Carrols inc., a popular fast-food chain that eventually converted to Burger King.
-CinemaNational already owned nearly every other first-run theatre in town: Westhill, Cinema North, Cinema East, Mini 1, Shop City Cinema, Bayberry, and the mini Cinema in Oswego.
-(All of them were gone within a few years.)
+CinemaNational already owned nearly every other first-run theatre in town: Cinema North, Cinema East, Mini 1, Westhill, Shop City Cinema, Bayberry, and the mini Oswego Cinema 36 miles away.
+(All of them were gone within the next 20 years.)

 After the sale of the theatres, George Read left the Genesee, ending an era of showmanship.
 The new owners moved him into another theatre, and he eventually left the company.
 At one point, George used his technical and showmanship talent to transform an old college auditorium in Cazenovia into a nice little theatre, full of unmistakable George Read touches.
 Read is an experienced Union Projectionist, so he took some booth assignments in various theatres, and was eventually put in charge of creating the print advertising for CinemaNational and Carrols/Burger King.

 in 1997, while the Genesee was still thriving as a budget priced second-run house, the building owner decided it would be more lucrative to tear down this classic theatre and put up a Pep Boys store in its place.
 The community lost a beloved and still viable landmark.
-The store went out of business a few months later and has been a vacant eyesore ever since.
+The store went out of business a few months later and remained a vacant eyesore for years.

-The Kallet Genesee has become a recurring topic among the Syracuse community - a perfect cautionary tale of what happens when money is blind to history, and how much can be lost as a result.
+The Kallet Genesee has become a recurring topic among the Syracuse community - a perfect cautionary tale of what happens when avarice is blind to history, and what can be lost as a result.
 There is a local Blog (NYCO) about the Kallet Genesee, and on August 16, 2007, the theatre was remembered on the reader letters pages of the Syracuse Post-Standard:

 The Post-Standard published two followup letters on 8/21/07...